indrashismitra/indrashismitra/README.md

  🌱 I’m currently expanding my knowledge of Machine Learning and Cloud computing.
 I've worked in 30 days of Google Cloud Program as well as Google Cloud Ready Facilitaor.
 And presently learning AWS.

- 🤔 I’m looking for help with competitve programming,data structures :P
+Believe that women should be given more options to excel in STEM, and life in general.

 <!--